karrot-dev/yunity.org/user/pages/07.events/2017-06-14-hackathon/item.md

 Add any preferences on the [attendance sheet](https://docs.google.com/spreadsheets/d/1U4pX26XDpg-p9S8ZRl_k-tibgC57sftnumT3iSA4D1I/edit#gid=0).

+### Will there be drinks?

+Yes!
+Drinks are generously sponsored by [Outlandish](https://outlandish.com):

+> The members of Outlandish want to unleash technology’s potential to make the world a fairer, better place.
+If you want to do that, we want to work with you.
+> Outlandish is made up of around 20 collaborators and co-owners who love humour, quality code, and apps that challenge the status quo.

+We can [support co-up](http://co-up.de/support-us.html) by getting the drinks through them, they inform us that:

+> We have not only beer, but Club Mate (or MioMio since CM is currently sold out because of summer festivals), Fritz soft drinks, as well as sparkling & still water

 ### Where will I sleep?

 We are organizing accommodation provided by friends and participants in the city.